Coles handed England debut against Argentina

 England take on Japan, New Zealand and South Africa on successive weekends after their meeting with the Pumas.

-England team to face Argentina: Steward; Cokanasiga, Tuilagi, Farrell, Nowell; Smith, Youngs; Genge, Cowan-Dickie, Sinckler, Coles, Hill, Itoje, Curry, B Vunipola.
+England team to face Argentina: Steward; Nowell, Tuilagi, Farrell (c), Cokanasiga; Smith, Youngs; Genge, Cowan-Dickie, Sinckler, Coles, Hill, Itoje, Curry, B Vunipola.

-Replacements: Singleton, M Vunipola, Heyes, Ribbans, Simmonds, Willis, van Poortvliet, Slade
+Replacements: Singleton, M Vunipola, Heyes, Ribbans, Simmonds, Willis, Van Poortvliet, Slade

+"It's been a really good week of preparation and I've been very pleased with the squad's attitude," said Jones.

+"They've shown real work ethic and a determination to improve and our leaders, Owen [Farrell], Ellis [Genge] and Jack [Nowell] have really lifted the team.

 Apart from that OK....